nomad/crop/README.md

 test vectors).

 Unlike crop, Ropey uses code points (`char`s in Rust-speak) as its primary indexing metric.
-If you'd prefer to work with `char`-offsets rather than byte-offsets Ropey might be a great alternative.
+If you'd prefer to work with `char` offsets rather than byte offsets Ropey might be a great alternative.